IsaLaLa/ai_lab2/README.md

 Cource: Artificial Intelligence (DA272A).

-Went the course: Termin 5 Systemutvecklare at Malm√∂ Unversity, ht 2018.
+Went the course: Termin 5, ht 2018.